Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 5. Harness the power of social media

-For both to happen, you must have an effective social media strategy for different platforms – Facebook, Twitter, LinkedIn, Instagram, etc. The more eyeballs your nonprofit fundraiser catches, the better.
+For both to happen, you must have an effective social media strategy for different platforms – Facebook, Twitter, LinkedIn, Instagram, etc. The more eyeballs your nonprofit fundraisers catches, the better.

 An added advantage of using social media is that you can run advertisements for your post on these platforms and boost your crowdfunding post for an even more extensive reach, targeted towards specific audiences.
 It also allows you to present content in a more visual manner which increases engagement.